Cook Chuck Roast That is Fork-Tender With Perfect Leftovers

 • Add 1 cup of the beef broth, the chuck roast and the celery flakes into the Dutch oven.
 Season the roast with kosher salt and pepper.
 Arrange onion wedges on top of and around the roast.

-• Cover the Dutch oven and bake, turning once halfway through cooking and seasoning with salt and pepper, for 2-1/2 to 3 hours or until your roast is fork-tender.
+• Cover the Dutch oven and bake, turning once halfway through cooking and seasoning with salt and pepper, for 2 1/2 to 3 hours or until your roast has an internal temperature of 200°F, or is fork-tender.
 Add more broth, if needed, during cooking.

 • In a large heavy bottom skillet over medium-high heat, add the oil and heat until shimmering.
 Transfer the chuck roast to the skillet and sear, turning once, about 4 minutes per side or until the roast is nicely browned, adding more oil as necessary.
 Transfer the roast to a cutting board.
 Cover the roast with foil and let stand for 5 to 10 minutes.